-CC.
-Mediation
+I. Mediation

-- 1. Except for complaints that an employee has sexually harassed a student, after a formal complaint has been filed, the parties may engage in mediation facilitated by the District as follows.
-Mediation may occur at any time before the decision maker issues the written determination. - 2.
+- i.
+Except for complaints that an employee has sexually harassed a student, after a formal complaint has been filed, the parties may engage in mediation facilitated by the District as follows.
+Mediation may occur at any time before the decision maker issues the written determination. - ii.
 The mediator will keep all information or evidence shared with the mediator strictly confidential and will not disclose that information outside the mediation process.
 In the complaint proceeding, the parties may not refer to or use any statements or information received only through the mediation process.
 (This does not include a written agreement by the parties resolving the complaint.)
-Either party may withdraw from mediation of the complaint. - 3.
+Either party may withdraw from mediation for any reason at any time before the party has agreed to a resolution of the complaint.

+- iii.
 Once mediation is initiated, the complaint process will be suspended until the mediation ends (either with signing of a written agreement by the parties or by one or both parties withdrawing from the mediation).
-However, if mediation is not completed within 30 days of being initiated, the complaint process will resume. - 4.
+However, if mediation is not completed within 30 days of being initiated, the complaint process will resume. - iv.
 If one or both parties express interest in mediation the Title IX Coordinator will provide both parties with a written notice which describes the allegations of the complaint and which explains the requirements and conditions of the mediation process.
 Before mediation may proceed, both parties must have been provided the written notice above and must give voluntary written consent to participate in mediation.
-(If a party is a student under 18 who is not attending a postsecondary institution, this consent must be provided by the student's parent.) - 5.
+(If a party is a student under 18 who is not attending a postsecondary institution, this consent must be provided by the student's parent.) - v.
 If the parties agree to mediation, the Title IX Coordinator will appoint a District employee with appropriate training to serve as the mediator.
-The mediator may not be the Title IX Coordinator and may not participate in the complaint resolution in any other way (may not serve as an investigator, decision maker, or appeal officer). - 6.
+The mediator may not be the Title IX Coordinator and may not participate in the complaint resolution in any other way (may not serve as an investigator, decision maker, or appeal officer). - vi.
 If the parties reach an agreement to resolve the complaint through mediation, the mediator will reduce that agreement to writing and upon signing of the agreement by the parties will provide a copy of the agreement to the Title IX Coordinator.
 The Title IX Coordinator will implement the agreement, subject to the coordinator's authority to reject the agreement or request the parties to modify the agreement as needed for the District to meet its obligations under Title IX or to avoid unreasonable burdens on the District.